 3. Gamify your knowledge and learning management content

 Another great way to improve the effectiveness of your knowledge and learning management and learning environment is by gamifying your content.
 The application of gamification elements, such as leaderboards, rewards, and scoring, has long been proven to inspire employees to work harder with their tasks and even score higher on skill-based assessments.
 This is primarily because it overcomes the boring and monotonous aspects of learning, making this mundane task and corporate train more fun and exciting.

 With EdApp, the application of such gamification elements into your knowledge and learning management is now easier than ever.
 Thanks to its user-friendly gamification tools and existing gamification templates, you can now transform your knowledge and learning materials into engaging lessons in minutes —not weeks or months.
 Some of the game template examples that you can use for your learning materials include letter jumble, find a word, next in order, true or false, image/word match, jeopardy game, and elevator game.
 You can even spice it up further by enabling timers or adding prizes and real rewards given on the learning management system.

 4. Leverage storytelling techniques

 Storytelling, while often ignored, is one of the most effective ways to impart knowledge to your employees.
 By incorporating anecdotal evidence and case studies or transforming content into a relatable scenario, your employees can easily remember a message or lesson and effectively apply their acquired skills and knowledge in their work.
 This is because stories, in elearning development, put meaning into your information and data points, making them easier to grasp and understand.

-While storytelling isn’t exactly rocket science, this strategy can be learned through training and exercises.
+The good news is that storytelling can be easily learned through training and exercises.
 You can look through our list of storytelling training courses to find a variety of ways to incorporate it into your knowledge and learning management process.

 5. Apply spaced repetition